Migelo/pygad/README.md

 # pygad README

-This module is a light-weight Python module for analysis of Gadget snapshots.
+This module is a light-weighted (though already ~15.000 lines of code) but comprehensive Python module that serves as a framework and basis for analysis of Gadget snapshots.

-It supports all Gadget formats (in our experience better than [pynbody]).
-[pygad][] is inspired and influenced by [pynbody].
+It supports all Gadget formats and is inspired and influenced by [pynbody].

 ---